cybex-gmbh/laravel-protector/README.md

 - User authentication through Laravel Sanctum tokens
 - Transport encryption using Sodium

+## Supported databases

+- Protector only supports MySQL databases at this point.
+- MariaDB databases may work, but are currently not actively tested and supported.
+- Source and destination databases are currently not checked.
+Please make sure you run the same software in the same versions to prevent issues.
+- Because of different dump formats, pulling dumps from MariaDB and restoring them to MySQL will not work.

 ## Notes
 - Enabling Laravel Telescope will prevent remote files from being downloaded, as it opens and discards the HTTP stream!